INDIVIDUAL HERBS

 Bai Zhu

-1. Some sources consider this herb primarily as an Anti-cancer herb.
+1. Some sources consider this herb primarily as an anti-cancer herb and is considered one of the most effective anti-cancer herbs.

 2. It is used with Rz.
 Sparganii San Leng for cervical cancer.